Disbursement of Enrichment Funds

-The request form and the proposal should be submitted to the Director of the Honors Program.
+The request form and the proposal should be submitted to the Dean of the Honors College.

-The Director of the Honors Program may approve a proposal; he may reject proposals he deems unworthy unsuitable; or he may offer specific suggestions for revision that will make a proposal acceptable.
+The Dean of the Honors College may approve a proposal; may reject proposals that are deemed unworthy or unsuitable; or may offer specific suggestions for revision that will make a proposal acceptable.

-The Director will notify each student of his decision shortly after it is made.
+The Dean will notify each student of the decision shortly after it is made.